 Following his graduation from West Point, Custer received a commission as a second lieutenant attached to the 2nd U.S. Cavalry.
 He took part in the First Battle of Bull Run (July 21, 1861) with his unit, which the army had re-designated as the 5th U.S. Cavalry.
 Following Bull Run, Custer briefly served on the staff of General Philip Kearny.
 In October 1861, Custer returned to Monroe, Michigan, where he remained until February 1862 while recuperating from an illness.

-Custer returned to active duty in time to take part in Major General George McClellan’s Peninsula Campaign in Virginia (March 17–August 14, 1862).
+Custer returned to active duty in time to take part in Major General George McClellan‘s Peninsula Campaign in Virginia (March 17–August 14, 1862).
 During that campaign, he became the first Union officer to oversee the use of hot-air balloons to spy on Confederate forces.
-Impressed with Custer’s performance during the campaign, McClellan appointed Custer as his aide-de-camp and promoted him to the rank of captain.
+Impressed with Custer’s performance during the campaign, McClellan appointed Custer as his aide-de-camp and gave him a temporary field command as a captain.
+On July 17, 1862, Custer was promoted to first lieutenant in the regular army.
+He continued to serve under McClellan throughout the Maryland Campaign.
+When President Abraham Lincoln sacked McClellan in November 1862, Custer became aide-de-camp to Major General Alfred Pleasonton, who was then commanding the army’s cavalry corps.

 Battle of Gettysburg